toddbluhm/env-cmd/README.md

   -e, --environments [env1,env2,...]
-The rc-file environments to select --fallback                          Enables auto fallback to default env file location ./.env --no-override                       Do not override existing env vars on process.env -h, --help                          output usage information
+The rc-file environments to select --fallback                          Enables auto fallback to default env file location ./.env --no-override                       Do not override existing env vars on process.env --use-shell                         Execute the command in a new shell with the given environment -h, --help                          output usage information
 ```